Alun Wyn Jones: Personal life

-Jones and his wife, Dr. Anwen Jones, have two daughters.
+Jones and his wife, Dr. Anwen Jones, have three daughters.

 Jones studied part-time for a degree in law at Swansea University, graduating on 21 July 2010.

 Jones was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to rugby union in Wales.
 He was invested, by Prince William, in a ceremony at Windsor Castle, on 9 November 2021.